aliabooof/graduation-project/README.md

 # Autonomous Vehicle Control System with STM32F103C8T6 Microcontroller and Raspberry Pi Integration

-Description:
+# Description:
-The Autonomous Vehicle Control System is an advanced project designed to develop a self-driving car prototype.
-The system combines the power and flexibility of the STM32F103C8T6 microcontroller and Raspberry Pi integration to achieve autonomous navigation, obstacle detection, temperature monitoring, and robust security features.
-By leveraging a combination of sensors, including an ultrasonic sensor, temperature sensor, and a camera, the system ensures safe and efficient operation.
-Additionally, facial recognition technology enhances security by allowing only authorized individuals to access and operate the vehicle.
+This project focuses on the development of a self-driving car system that utilizes the STM32F103C8T6 microcontroller for motor control, along with various sensors and communication modules.
+The system incorporates a line follower model running on a Raspberry Pi, which captures frames of the line and performs image processing to determine the appropriate driving actions.
+Additionally, security measures are implemented using facial recognition and communication with a server.

 # Requirements: